How to Become a Speech Therapist in Iowa

 The State of Iowa requires at least 9 months of clinical experience supervised by a licensed speech-language pathologist after earning your master’s degree.

-If you plan to qualify for licensure by earning the CCC-SLP (Certification of Clinical Competency in Speech-Language Pathology) through the American Speech-Language-Hearing Association (ASHA), be sure to fill out the Clinical Fellowship Reporting form, which you will submit as part of your application for the credential.
+If you plan to qualify for licensure by earning the CCC-SLP (Certification of Clinical Competency in Speech-Language Pathology) through the American Speech-Language-Hearing Association (ASHA), you will need to fill out the Clinical Fellowship Reporting form.
+Otherwise, you’ll submit proof of your experience directly to IDPH.

 Step 3.
 Pass the SLP Praxis Examination and Consider Applying for the CCC-SLP Credential